 The squanderers, possessors, and the misers endure their punishment in the fourth circle.
 They roll the enormous heavy weights, “struck against each other” and constantly curse each other (Alighieri, VII, 87).

 In the fifth circle Dante and Virgil meet the shades who suffer for inability to repress wrath and pacify envy.
 They beat each other with their heads and chests, and strive to tear each other into pieces.
 The envious ones are put underneath the stinky slime water and “make the plain of water bubble” (Alighieri, VII, 89).

-The sixth section is destined for the atheists, heretics and heresy spreaders who are tortured with the eternal fire.
+The sixth section is destined for the atheists, heretics and hheresy spreaders who are tortured with the eternal fire.

 The seventh circle is divided into three sections and is supposed for the offenders in violence against the neighbors, oneself and God.
 Dante sees Alexander the Great and fierce Dionysius.
 Here, the poet meets his teacher Brunette Latini.

 The eight circle of hell is the place where the readers may observe punishment of “ordinary” fraud.
 Panders, seducers, flatterers immersed in excrement; simonists with set heads down into holes of the rock, tormented with flames; astrologers, magicians, barrators, hypocrites, thieves, sowers of scandal and schism, falsifiers of metals, falsifiers of words, liars have to bear the blame for their misconduct.

 for more than

 The last ninth circle is destined for the worst human crime such as mean treachery.
 The traitors are immersed inside the ice with the heads bent down.
 The traitors against Benefactors are made to pay the penalty for their rascality.
 The well-known Brut, Judas are the worst representatives of mean treachery.
 The outcast Lucifer embodies the core of all human evil.